 Read more to know why apps lose traffic and end up lowering conversion rate.

-Sources that make you lose the app’s traffic.
+Sources that make you lose mobile apps traffic.

 It is critical to monitor and identify the source issue if you find a decline in your downloads because of low impressions.
 The four primary sources that are responsible for this decline are: